Sudden Lights: 2024

 On March 8, 2024, at the Latvian Music Recording Awards "Zelta Mikrofons 2024", the band "Sudden Lights" received two awards.
 In the category Best Concert Recording, the Mežaparks Green Theater concert film was awarded, while in the category Most Streamed Recording, the award went to the song "Aijā".

 In March 2024, the band performed in Lithuania — in Vilnius and Palanga — and also took part in Tallinn Music Week in Tallinn, Estonia.
 They released an English-language song, "Eastern European Dream," dedicated to the youth of the Baltic States.

 In 2024, the band released two singles — in June, the song "Nejauši kadri" ("Accidental Frames"), and in November, the song "Eldorado", both serving as preludes to their forthcoming fourth studio album.
 The music videos are part of an album music video short film, created under the direction of award-winning director Matīss Kaža, with various next-generation directors contributing.
 Each director is entrusted with the creation of the video for a specific single.
 In November 2024, Sudden Lights announced a solo arena concert at Arēna Rīga.

-2025
+2025–2026

 In February 2025, the third single from the upcoming studio album, "Lai tev apnīk skumt" ("So You Get Tired of Being Sad"), was released.
 On May 22, 2025, Sudden Lights released their fourth studio album, "Īsas vasaras, garas ziemas" ("Short Summers, Long Winters").
 The album presentation took place on May 21 at the Splendid Palace cinema in Riga, featuring both the music video short film and live performances of the new album's songs.
+Album received two recording industry awards "Zelta Mikrofons" as the album of year 2025 as well as the best pop album.
+Band's work in year 2025 received also three GAMMA awards in the categories: best band, pop artist of the year and best concert.

+On November 15, 2025, Sudden Lights held their biggest concert to date — a sold-out arena show in Xiaomi arena Riga attended by more than 10,000 listeners.
+On March 20, 2026, the band premieres the concert film “Sudden Lights in the Arena” directed by Andrejs Reinis Zitmanis, Aleksandrs Okonovs and Kārlis Zemītis.